Bombus rupestris

 Regional Distribution

-The Red-tailed Cuckoo Bee is regarded as scarce in the North East.
+The Red-tailed Cuckoo Bee is regarded as a scarcer bee in the North East.
 Since records began, this species has been regarded as rare in the region and was considered extinct in Northumberland in 1998.
 Since 2004, this species has increased its range in County Durham and Northumberland.
 In 2020, the North East Bee Hunt received 20 records of this species, from both Northumberland and County Durham.
-This species is more widespread in the southern half of the UK.